KamakshiPandey/AlgoVision/README.md

-# ⚙️ AlgoVision — Algorithm Visualizer
+# ⚙️ AlgoVision — Sorting Visualizer

 **AlgoVision** is an interactive web application built using **React.js**, **HTML**, **CSS**, and **JavaScript** to visualize how popular sorting algorithms work — step by step, in real-time.
 It provides a hands-on way to understand the internal working of algorithms like **Bubble Sort**, **Merge Sort**, **Quick Sort**, and **Insertion Sort** through smooth animations and customizable controls.